Daniel-Walsh/walshskitchen/src/pages/recipes/cakes-and-biscuits/banana-cake.md

   - banana
 ---

 Quite possibly the best banana cake recipe I’ve come across (sorry Mum!).
-And with a couple of little tweaks, it’s become a staple in our house when there are override bananas lying around.
+And with a couple of little tweaks, it’s become a staple in our house when there are over-ripe bananas lying around.